pingcap/tidb/docs/design/2022-03-16-functional-dependency.md

 ## Introduction

-Functional Dependency is traditional relation concept with a history as long as database itself.
+Functional Dependency (abbreviated as FD below) is a traditional relation concept with a history as long as database itself.
 In relational database theory, a functional dependency is a constraint between two sets of attributes in a relation from a database.
 In other words, a functional dependency is a constraint between two attributes in a relation.

-Given a relation R and sets of attributes  X,Y ∈ R, X is said to functionally determine Y (written X → Y) if and only if each X value in R is associated with precisely one Y value in R; R is then said to satisfy the functional dependency X → Y. In other words, a dependency FD: X → Y means that the values of Y are determined by the values of X. Two tuples sharing the same values of X will necessarily have the same values of Y.
+Given a relation R and sets of attributes X,Y ∈ R, X is said to functionally determine Y (written as X → Y) if and only if each X value in R is associated with precisely one Y value in R; R is then said to satisfy the functional dependency X → Y. In other words, a dependency FD: X → Y means that the values of Y are determined by the values of X. Two tuples sharing the same values of X will necessarily have the same values of Y.

 ## Motivation And Background

-Since we have already known the dependencies between sets of attributes (columns) after the FD has been built, we can take use of this relationship to do optimization in many scenarios.
+Since we have already known the dependencies between sets of attributes (columns) after the FD has been built, we can make use of this relationship to do optimization in many scenarios.
 Eg: in only-full-group-by mode, for non-aggregated columns in the select list, as long as it is functionally dependent on the group-by clause columns, then we can consider it legal.
-Otherwise, to extract the constant, equivalence, dependency relationship between columns everytime we use it is tricky and costly.
+Otherwise, extracting the constant, equivalence, dependency relationship between columns everytime we use it is tricky and costly.

-After trials and errors of only-full-group-by check, TiDB ultimately seek to functional dependency to solve it's only-full-group-by check problem completely.
+After trials and errors of only-full-group-by check, TiDB ultimately seeks to use functional dependency to solve its only-full-group-by check problem completely.
 Besides, functional dependency can also be applied to many other scenarios to reduce complexity, for example, distinct elimination with/without order by, selectivity for the correlated column and so on.

 ## Detail Design